Longwood University offers a remote access VPN for use from any computer.

 Secure Any Computer Used for Remote Access

-Whether you use the University's SSL VPN or IPSec VPN, you should ensure that any computer used for remote access has:
+When you use the University's VPN, you should ensure that any computer used for remote access has:

 - Working antivirus (security) software